MikhailBelkin/cpp-bridge-control/README.md

-brconrol is clone of brctl utility, but use Netlink for the work
+brcontrol is clone of brctl utility, but use Netlink for the work

 Build:
 Make biuld directory